Locations:

 Overview

-Rash with noticeable raised section on left side that’s a sign of systemic mastocytosis.
+Rash with noticeable raised section on left side that’s a sign of systemic mastocytosis

 What is systemic mastocytosis?

-Systemic mastocytosis is a rare blood disorder.
-It happens when your body makes abnormal mast cells.
-Mast cells are white blood cells and part of your immune system.
-They’re first responders when allergens and other intruders attack your body.
-In systemic mastocytosis, abnormal mast cells multiply, setting up a continuous allergic response that may affect your skin and internal organs.
+Systemic mastocytosis is a type of mastocytosis — a rare blood disorder that happens when your body makes abnormal mast cells.
+Mast cells are a type of white blood cell and part of your immune system.

 Advertisement